orzino3/RockPaperScissors/README.md

-I created a simple rock paper scissors game using HTML & javaScript!
+A simple Rock Paper Scissors game using HTML, javaScript and CSS